Dannode36/ValleyReminders/README.md

 # ValleyReminders
- Never forget an important task ever again
+ Never forget about any agricultural (or not) task again!